 Used and rental books are a great example of reduce, reuse, and recycle.
 They reduce waste going into landfills, reduce the use of energy and ink, save trees, and save money.
 Digital sales and rentals provide further benefits by offering another level of financial and finite resource savings.

 Farming is a tradition at Guilford College revisited.
 After a nearly seven decade hiatus from farming, Guilford is once again growing food to help feed our community.
-Now in its fourth year of production, the farm is producing over ten thousand pounds of food annually.
+Now in its fifth year of production, the farm is producing over ten thousand pounds of food annually.
 The farm has seen steady growth and now encompasses three acres of cultivated land, including a five thousand square foot high tunnel enabling year round production.
 Nearly all the crops are started from seed in our propagation greenhouse.
 The farm produces a wide variety of vegetable crops utilizing sustainable farming practices.
 All of the soil amendments and pesticides used are OMRI (Organic Materials Review Institute) approved.

 The farm serves the greater Guilford community by providing fresh vegetables for the College’s dining services, a student operated on-site farmers market, a steadily growing CSA (Community Supported Agriculture) program, two local groceries and a few local restaurants.